dselasea/comedy-crusade/README.md

 > Describe your project in 1 or 2 sentences.

-**Digital Marketing Agency is a Capstone Project** that tests your understanding of core web development skills like HTML, CSS, JavaScript, git and github.
+**GH COMEDY CRUSADE is a Capstone Project** that tests your understanding of core web development skills like HTML, CSS, JavaScript, git and github.

 ## 🛠 Built With <a name="built-with"></a>